 Harold Gerdes, vice president of operations: “I’ve been at Mecum for 22 years.
 There were 12 people in the company then.
 One little trailer and a motorhome.
 Everybody did everything.”
 There are 450 people at the Kissimmee auction now working for Mecum, which is based in Walworth, Wisconsin, population 2300.

 Gerdes was in the event planning business when he met Dana Mecum and was impressed by his ambition to grow the company.
-“He comes up with ideas and we implement them,” said Gerdes.
+“He comes up with ideas and we implement them,” Gerdes says.

 Gerdes was there 23 years ago when the auction started out in Old Town, a Kissimmee tourist attraction near Disney.
 It was mostly a Corvette auction then.